mirkokiefer/async-iterators/README.md

 <a name="forEach" />
 ### forEach(iterator, fn, cb)
-Reads the source iterator until the end and invokes `fn` for each value of the iterator.
+Reads the source iterator and invokes `fn` for each value of the iterator.

 ``` js
 iterators.forEach(someIterator, function(err, data) {